thuehn/PowQuty/README.md

 Of course this is given if you set up an MQTT broker on your router itself, but this is not a requirement, as long as the router has an IP connectivity to an MQTT-broker.
 For testing purposes we used mosquitto on the router as MQTT-broker.
 Depending on your setup you need to adjust the mqtt_host config option in your /etc/powqutyd/powqutyd.cfg accordingly.
 The mqtt_host config option is a string that could contain either the IP-address of the Fully Qualified Domain Name (FQDN) of the MQTT-broker.
-Note: at the current state, the MQTT-client implemeted by powqutyd uses the port 1883 with no SSL support.
+Note: at the current state, the MQTT-client implemented by powqutyd uses the port 1883 with no SSL support.

 ```
 // the mqtt_host is the IP-address or URL to the MQTT broker who receives the publish messages of powqutd